-- A property tax at a rate of 0.4 per cent of property value can raise substantial revenue, of the order of €1 billion per annum. - An income exemption limit and marginal relief can ensure that there are few losses, if any, among those on the lowest incomes (the lowest 20 to 30 per cent of the income distribution) and that such losses as remain are much more limited than under a simple property tax. - While the provision of income-related reliefs involves some loss of revenue, about 80 to 90 per cent of the revenue which would be generated by a simple property tax could still be retained. - There are significant implications for financial incentives to work which require further study, and must take into account the co-existence of other income-related charges (e.g. charges for waste and for water).
-Waiver systems which might make sense individually could have unexpected and undesired consequences when combined.
+- A property tax at a rate of 0.4 per cent of property value can raise substantial revenue, of the order of €l billion per annum - An income exemption limit and marginal relief can ensure that there are few losses, if any, among those on the lowest incomes (the lowest 20 to 30 per cent of the income distribution) and that such losses as remain are much more limited than under a simple property tax.

+- While the provision of income-related reliefs involves some loss of revenue, about 80 to 90 per cent of the revenue which would be generated by a simple property tax could still be retained. - There are significant implications for financial incentives to work which require further study.

 There is potentially an important role for a property tax in a country such as Ireland, where the tax system is particularly favourable to owner occupation.
 A property tax could raise substantial revenue, and income-related reliefs could ensure that losses among those with the lowest incomes were small in scale.
-However, the design of income-related waivers needs to be undertaken at system-wide level, taking in the full effective marginal tax rate on increases in earnings.